pgspider/influxdb_fdw/README.md

 - Currently `GROUP BY` works for only tag keys, not for field keys([#3](/../../issues/3))
 - Timestamp precision may be lost because timestamp resolution of PostgreSQL is microseconds while that of InfluxDB is nanoseconds.
 - Conditions like `WHERE time + interval '1 day' < now()` do not work.
 Please use `WHERE time < now() - interval '1 day'`.
+- Conditions have mix usage of aggregate function and and arthmetic do not work.
+- `GROUP BY` does not work with mutiple targets.
+- `GROUP BY time` does not work. `time` maybe confused with `time()` function, so it makes error.
+- String comparitions do not work except `=` and `!=`.
+- Aggregate functions with arthmetic in parentheses are not supported.

 When a query to foreing tables fails, you can find why it fails by seeing a query executed in InfluxDB with `EXPLAIN (VERBOSE)`.